 This post may contain affiliate links.

-This easy Apple Dump Cake takes no more than 15 minutes to prep and is 6 ingredients!
+This easy Apple Dump Cake takes no more than 15 minutes to prep and only requires 6 ingredients!
 Made with fresh apples–your favorite kind.
 Prep the recipe in the same dish you bake it in for less mess to clean up!!

 Cozy fall desserts are a staple when the cooler weather hits.
 And apple EVERYTHING is at the top of the list for must haves for me!

-• The only dish you will dirty is the pan you bake it in!
+- The only dish you will dirty is the pan you bake it in!
+Less dishes to clean in the end.
+This entire recipe is made in the baking pan so it makes life that much easier!

 If you are a fan of dump cakes, my other favorite is this Blueberry Lemon Dump Cake.
 Berry season is not complete without it!